President and Chief Executive Officer

 - Louise became President and CEO of the Mental Health Commission of Canada in 2010, after serving as Senior Operating Officer for the University of Alberta Hospital, one of Canada's leading clinical, research and teaching hospitals.

 - She holds degrees from Dalhousie University and Northeastern University in Boston, where she received a Master of Science with a specialization in mental health.
 In 2012, she was awarded the Queen’s Diamond Jubilee Medal in recognition of her outstanding contributions to the field of Canadian mental health.
-She also serves on the Board of Directors for the Ottawa Humane Society.

 - In her years of work, Louise has heard from hundreds of Canadians living with mental illness and mental health problems.
 Their stories are her inspiration to spark leading and lasting change for mental health care in Canada.